CF-JS-iOS-G-5/javascript-back-end/README.md

    Attached to the response object will be two useful properties: ```res.text & res.user```.

- - The ```res.text``` will return a status both a status code and a message.
+ - The ```res.text``` will have a status code and a message.
 On success it will look like this:
    ```
       200
       Success.
 The user has been found in the database.
    ```
- - The ```res.user``` will return an instance of the user that was just retrieved from the database.
+ - The ```res.user``` will be an instance of the user that was just retrieved from the database.
 It will resemble the modeled user data listed in the models section.

 ### PUT: api/user/:userId